Sense about Science ? equipping people to make sense of science and evidence

 The new edition of our guide, Making Sense of Chemical Stories, is published with support from the Royal Society of Chemistry.
 We published the first edition of 'Making Sense of Chemical Stories' in 2006.
 As a briefing document for the lifestyle sector, it flagged up the more serious misconceptions about chemicals and suggested straightforward ways for writers and presenters in the lifestyle media to evaluate them.
 It was intended to open a conversation that promoted a stronger connection between lifestyle commentary and chemical realities.
 When we first published this guide we had journalists and lifestyle writers in mind, but since then it has been used far more widely: by helpline workers, midwives, GPs and many others who deal with the questions people have about chemicals; as well as people with questions getting in touch themselves.
 This led us to launch the new edition of the guide.

-Alongside this, in 2006 we also published the 'Detox Dossier' with our Voice of Young Science network.
+In 2009 we also published the 'Detox Dossier' with our Voice of Young Science network.
 In the dossier, early career scientists hunted for the evidence behind detox claims made for products and diets, and began a campaign to alert the public.